PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 [FullStory](/blog/best-fullstory-alternatives) describes itself as Digital Experience Intelligence, which is code for session replay and mobile app analytics, with a side of product analytics.
 Like LogRocket and PostHog, it supports event autocapture, so you don't have to manually code every event you want to capture.

-Unlike PostHog and LogRocket, FullStory is more frequently used by non-technical teams, such as product management and customer success.

 According to data from [BuiltWith](https://trends.builtwith.com/analytics/FullStory), as of January 2024, 8,141 of the top 1 million websites in the world deploy FullStory.
 This makes it less popular than Clarity (45,820), but more popular than PostHog (5,169) and Mouseflow (5,555).
+Customers tend to be product managers and support teams at larger e-commerce websites and enterprises.

 #### Key features

 -  **Session replay:** Watch and analyze real user sessions on web and mobile apps.
 -  **Product analytics:** Understand user paths and struggle points.
 -  **Event autocapture:** Tagless event capture that ensures the tracking of all events.
 -  **Heatmaps:** Find out where users click and frustration points.
 -  **Mobile app analytics:** Crash analytics and user path analysis.

 ### How does FullStory compare to Clarity?

-FullStory is a more complex and mature product than Clarity, going way beyond basic session replay by offering everything companies need to understand behavior on websites and in applications.
+FullStory is a more complex and mature product than Clarity, going way beyond basic session replay by offering everything companies need to understand behavior on websites and in apps.
 FullStory offers a basic free plan with a 10,000 sessions monthly limit.

 <ComparisonTable column1="FullStory" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />